UHDanke/gd_docs/triggers/level_visual.md

 X = 30 is the furthest left the camera can go on the first attempt only.
 It has priority over all other X axis edges and cannot be overriden.
 On future attempts this edge is not applied.

+The ceiling counts as a camera edge and can be overriden by a **Down** edge, but not by a **Top** edge.
+The ceiling is set 240 units above the topmost object.
-The end wall counts as a camera edge, but unlike the others it can be overriden by another **Left** edge, but not by a **Right** edge.
+The end wall counts as a camera edge and can be overriden by another **Left** edge, but not by a **Right** edge.
+The end wall is set 355 units right of the rightmost object in classic mode, platformer has no end wall.

 ## Player Camera